 Associated Acts: Rush, Vertical Horizon, Buddy Rich Big Band

-Neil Peart is known as the incredible drummer for Rush, who chose him after an audition because he reminded them of Keith Moon from The Who.
+Neil Peart is known as the incredible drummer for Rush, who chose him after an audition because he reminded them of Keith Moon from the Who.
 At the end of the day he was nothing like Moon besides his hard-hitting style.
 Moon was very loose with his timing, but Peart is possibly the most meticulous and technical player of all time.

 I had the pleasure of seeing him and his unbelievably huge drum kit live before his passing.
 It wrapped around him 360 degrees and included digital samplers and much more.
 He played every part of a full band by himself during a solo.